HardisonCo/.github/international/france/fr-health/hms-scm/index.md

 ## Integration Points

-This document outlines how HMS-SCM is integrated with fr_Health systems in France.
+This document outlines how HMS-SCM is integrated with fr-health systems in France.